RalucaGh/RalucaGh.github.io/about.md

 ### Education:

-I am a curious individual that loves to learn anything and everythin.
+I am a curious individual that loves to learn anything and everything.
 This has led to the following expensive hobby:

 - I am currently studying an MSc in Data Science at the University of Essex and I dream of one day being able to understand complex Machine Learning Algorithms.
 - I have completed a BSc in Criminology and Psychology where I fell in love with Data and Statistics, and I tried to hone that by deep diving into database creation and data analysis with SQL.